-In a memo to Steering dated February 10, 2017, the Faculty Senate Executive Board requested consideration of the appropriate process for course approval for courses which are to be offered in alternate formats.
+In a memo to Steering dated February 10, 2017, the Faculty Senate Executive Board requested consideration of the appropriate process for course approval for courses that are to be offered in alternate formats.
+This request was based on three reports from groups charged with studying the issue: two Faculty Senate committees and one ad hoc group convened by Steering.
 Accordingly, Steering charged TLPC (now TLC) to review the pilot approval process for blended and online format courses, which had not been considered through the governance process, and to develop a recommendation regarding this process.
-TLC has forwarded it recommendation, and Steering has charged CAP with gathering testimony and preparing a final recommendation in this matter.
+TLC has forwarded it recommendation, which is attached.